Brian Price (American football, born 1989)

-Brian Larisso Price (born April 10, 1989) is a former American football defensive tackle who played in the National Football League.
-After playing college football at the University of California, Los Angeles, he was drafted by the Tampa Bay Buccaneers in the second round of the 2010 NFL Draft.
+Brian Larisso Price (born April 10, 1989) is an American former professional football player who was a defensive tackle for the Tampa Bay Buccaneers of the National Football League.
+He played college football for the UCLA Bruins, earning first-team All-American honors in 2009.
+He was selected by the Buccaneers in the second round of the 2010 NFL draft.

-Early years
+Early life

 Price attended Crenshaw High School in Los Angeles, California where he had 85 tackles, 17 tackles for loss, 15 sacks, four forced fumbles, and two recovered fumbles while battling double and triple teams in 2006.
 As a junior, made 111 tackles, including 22 sacks.
 Price was named "Coliseum League Defensive MVP" consecutive times in 2005 and 2006.
 He was selected to play in the U.S. Army All-American Bowl.

 Considered a four-star recruit by Rivals.com, Price was ranked fifth among defensive tackle prospects in the nation.
 He picked UCLA over USC on March 11, 2006.

 College career

 As a true freshman in 2007, Price recorded 14 tackles (7.0 for losses) and one sack.

 As a sophomore in 2008, Price led the Bruins with 14 tackles for loss.
 He was also second on the team with 4.5 quarterback sacks.
 He earned a First-team All-Pac-10 selection by the league's coaches, and a First-team Sophomore All-American selection by College Football News.

 As a junior in 2009, Price started 13 games and made 48 tackles (23.5 for losses) and seven sacks.
 He also forced two fumbles and recovered one and deflected a pass.
 He was a First-team All-American by the AFCA and a consensus All-Pac 10 selection.
+After UCLA's win in the 2009 EagleBank Bowl, Price announced his decision to forgo his final year of eligibility and enter the 2010 NFL draft.